 Alternatively, some alcoholics gain weight because they eat starchy, carbohydrate-filled foods in an attempt to settle their stomachs.
 They may also gain weight due to the empty calories in alcoholic beverages.

 Sometimes a person’s hands can be a dead giveaway that they’re struggling with alcoholism.
 Excessive alcohol can make the palms red and swollen; these two traits are easily recognized when you shake someone’s hand.
 This may have to do with chronic dehydration and an imbalance of electrolytes in the body.

 Spider veins are burst blood vessels that appear directly underneath the skin and spread out like spider webs.
 They are typically red and are often an obvious sign that the person is dealing with excessive alcohol consumption and possibly addiction as well.

 Red Nose and Cheeks

-Two of the most common and best known physical signs of alcoholism are a red nose and cheeks.
+Two of the most common and best known physical signs of alcoholism are a red nose (known as drinker’s nose or alcoholic nose) and cheeks.
 This happens because enlarged blood vessels are prominent in the face and become more noticeable when someone drinks excessively.